-Dear friends, if each of us follows these profound words of Saint John Bosco the theme for this Catholic Schools Week will be realized and our schools will truly be an "A+ for America."
+Dear friends, if each of us follows these profound words of Saint John Bosco our Catholic schools will help transform our nation and, more importantly, will instill the love of God in our children.
 The character of a society is only as good as the character of its individuals.
 Let each of us, then, seek to imitate Christ by being faithful in matters both small and great (cf. Matthew 25:21).